Game-Generator/TidyBat/README.md

 # TidyBat
-Tidy Up your Windows PC with Batch files
+Tidy Up your Windows PC with batch files